 Maintenance workflow is the step-by-step process that gets initiated by some trigger event to the point where the action is closed out.
 For example, in a typical maintenance operation, a trigger event could be a report of faulty equipment.
 The step-by-step workflow process would include the generation of a maintenance order, the planning of the task, the execution of the repair and the reporting at the end of the job.
 Every organization has a workflow process whether it is officially documented or not; there is always a standard way to get things done.
 When this process is not well-defined, it can lead to frustrations on the part of employees trying to get their job done as well as major inefficiencies that are costly to the organization over time.
 In comes maintenance management software…

 With the advent of CMMS software and the continuous improvement in workflow aided by these systems, substantial advancements have been made in managing maintenance workflow processes and the automation of standard tasks.
 There are four main stages in a maintenance process:

 Stage 1: There is the initiation phase where a maintenance event is triggered.
 This begins with the report of a fault or is triggering by a preventive maintenance scheduled event.
 In some cases, condition monitoring of equipment may pick up an increase in vibration or some other fault, which leads to the trigger of a maintenance activity.
 A CMMS system is designed to enable these events to be automatically triggered by the system, or triggered by an authorized user.

 Stage 2: The maintenance event is planned.
 A planner will have access to the trigger event as well as parts and resource availability for maintenance technicians through the CMMS system.
 Work orders can then be automatically generated, parts issued to technicians and time allocated for known tasks.

-Stage 3: The work will be completed in the field and equipment restored to normal operating conditions.
+Stage 3: The work will be completed in the field and equipment is restored to normal operating conditions.
 Results of the work will be in the system that can then be used for Root Cause Analysis, which can be used to improve the preventive maintenance program.